 A Decade in the Making: How Samsung Foldables Are Defining the Future of Smartphone InnovationShare open/close

 When Samsung Electronics revealed its first prototype of a flexible display back in 2011, few people realized they were witnessing a glimpse into the mobile industry’s future.
-Now, a decade later, Samsung has shipped 4 times more foldable devices in 2021 than in 2020, exceeding the three-fold market growth that analysts expected.1
+A decade later, Samsung shipped 4 times more foldable devices in 2021 than in 2020, exceeding the three-fold market growth that analysts expected.

 Consumer enthusiasm for Samsung foldables is exemplified by the success of the Galaxy Z series.
-In the first month since launch, the Galaxy Z Fold3 and Z Flip3 exceeded total accumulative sales of Samsung foldable devices in 2020.
+In the first month since launch, the Galaxy Z Fold3 5G and Galaxy Z Flip3 5G exceeded total accumulative sales of Samsung foldable devices in 2020.